tonybaloney/tonybaloney.github.io/blog/extending-python-with-assembly.md

 | Argument 5      | r8              |
 | Argument 6      | r9              |

-NB: Windows has a different calling convention, which uses different registers.
+NB: Windows has a [calling convention](https://docs.microsoft.com/en-us/cpp/build/x64-calling-convention?view=vs-2019), which uses different registers to System-V.

 Additional arguments are loaded from the value stack, and because its a value stack you push them in reverse order.
 For example, if the function had 10 arguments, you would push the 10th first: